MastrMatt/liteDB/README.md

 -   LEXISTS : (key, value) - Checks if a value exists in a list.
 Returns an integer response indicating the number of values found.
 -   LPUSH, RPUSH: (key, value) - Adds value to the list specified by key.
 If key does not exist, a new list is created.
 Returns an integer for how many elements were added
 -   LPOP, RPOP: (key, value) - Removes and returns the corresponding element of the list specified by key.
-Returns an integer for how many elements were removed
+Returns the returned element.
 -   LLEN: (key) - Returns the length of the list specified by key

 -   LRANGE: (key, start, stop) - Returns values from index start up to and including index stop from the list.
-The list is specified by key.
+The list is specified by key. start and end can also be negative numbers indicating offsets from the end of the list, where -1 is the last element of the list.
+Out of range indexes will not produce an error.
+If start is larger than the end of the list, an empty list is returned.
+If stop is larger than the actual end of the list,will go until the last element of the list

 -   LTRIM: (key, start, stop) - Trims a list from index start up to and including index stop.
 The list is specified by key.
-Returns nil
+Returns nil . start and end can also be negative numbers indicating offsets from the end of the list, where -1 is the last element of the list.
+Behaves similarly to LRANGE for out of range indexes

 -   LSET: (key, index, value) - Sets the index of the list to contain value.
 The list is specified by the key.
 Returns nil

 ### Sorted Sets